 Rarely, another type of lymphoma known as Hodgkin lymphoma may start in the thyroid gland.
 If you have any further questions, you can ask your doctor or nurse at the hospital where you are having treatment.

 Non-Hodgkin lymphoma is a cancer of the lymphatic system.
 The lymphatic system is part of the body’s immune system and helps us fight infection.
 It's made up of organs such as the bone marrow, thymus, spleen, and the lymph nodes (or lymph glands).
 Lymph nodes are connected by a network of tiny lymphatic vessels that contain lymph fluid.

 There are lymph nodes all over the body.
-As lymph fluid flows through the lymph nodes, the nodes collect and filter out anything harmful or anything that the body doesn't need.
+As lymph fluid flows through the lymph nodes, the nodes collect and filter out anything that the body doesn't need or is harmful.
 This includes bacteria, viruses, damaged cells and cancer cells.

 Lymph fluid contains cells known as lymphocytes.
 These are a type of white blood cell that help the body fight infection and disease.

 Lymphocytes start to grow in the bone marrow (where blood cells are made).
 The two main types of lymphocyte are B-cells and T-cells.

 B-cells mature in the bone marrow, while T-cells mature in the thymus gland behind the breast bone.
 When they're mature, both B-cells and T-cells help fight infections.